dart-archive/bazel/README.md

-If users of your package need to apply some code generation to their package, then you can define `Builder`s (from `package:build`) and have those be either be automatically applied to all users or simply available for them to opt into as needed.
+If users of your package need to apply some code generation to their package, then you can define `Builder`s (from `package:build`) and have those be either be automatically applied based on existing transformer settings,or simply available for users to opt into as needed.

 You tell bazelify about your `Builder`s using the `builders` section of your `bazelify.yaml`.
 This is a map of builder names to configuration.
 Each builder